High-order accurate multi-sub-step implicit integration algorithms with dissipation control for second-order hyperbolic problems: Numerical examples

 When considering the most dissipative ($ \rhoinf=0 $) case, the elapsed computational time and global errors among various dissipative algorithms are listed in Table \ref{tab:rhoinf0}.
-The same conclusions as Table \ref{tab:rhoinf1} can be concluded.
-Besides, it is also found that when imposing numerical dissipation in the high-frequency range, larger global errors are produced for these integration algorithms.
-This observation is well agreement with the spectral analysis in Section \ref{sec:sp}, where period errors increase as the parameter $ \rhoinf $ decreases from unity into zero, as shown Figs.~\ref{fig:peSUCI2} and \ref{fig:peSUCIn}.
+The same conclusions as those in Table \ref{tab:rhoinf1} can be given.
+Besides, it is also found that when imposing numerical dissipation in the high-frequency range, these integration algorithms produce larger global errors.
+This observation is in well agreement with the spectral analysis in Section \ref{sec:sp}, where period errors increase as the parameter $ \rhoinf $ decreases from unity into zero, as shown Fig.~\ref{fig:peSUCI2}.

-Tables \ref{tab:rhoinf1} and \ref{tab:rhoinf0} mainly compare the numerical performance of high-order implicit methods with the same order of accuracy and the same integration step size.
 It is interesting to compare the numerical performance among various implicit methods with the same sub-step size.
 Table \ref{tab:rhoinf01} records the elapsed computational time and global errors using various algorithms ($ \rhoinf=0.0 $) with the same sub-step size.
 Note that each implicit method in Table \ref{tab:rhoinf01} adopts the integration step size $ \dt=0.02\times s $ to guarantee each sub-step size as $ 0.02 $s.
 With such parameter settings, all implicit methods in Table \ref{tab:rhoinf01} should elapse almost the same computational time for solving linear structures.
 However, this is not the case for solving nonlinear problems.
-As one can observe in Table \ref{tab:rhoinf01}, the composite multi-sub-step methods are significantly superior to the traditional single-step generalized-$\alpha$ \cite{shaoThreeParameters1988,chungTimeIntegration1993} method in terms of the computational time and solution accuracy.
+As one can observe from Table \ref{tab:rhoinf01}, the multi-sub-step methods are significantly superior to the traditional single-step TPO/G-$\alpha$ \cite{shaoThreeParameters1988,chungTimeIntegration1993} method in terms of the computational time and solution accuracy.
 When the multi-sub-step methods achieve high-order accuracy, such an advantage is further enhanced.
-As the number of DOFs increases, various composite implicit methods with the same sub-step size elapse the approximately same CPU time, such as the case of $ N=10000 $.
+As the number of DOFs increases, various implicit methods with the same sub-step size elapse the approximately same CPU time, such as the case of $ N=10000 $.
 In addition, some useful conclusions from Tables \ref{tab:rhoinf1} and \ref{tab:rhoinf0} are still valid.
-For instance, the proposed SUCIn method still outperforms MSSTHn \cite{zhangOptimizationNsubstep2020} since the latter produces larger global errors due to the order reduction for solving forced vibrations.
+For instance, the proposed SUCI$n$ method still outperforms MSSTH$n$ \cite{zhangOptimizationNsubstep2020} since the latter produces larger global errors due to the order reduction for solving forced vibrations.